About Us – FAQs

 Bertrand Russell, philosopher: “Out of the night come the voices of those who have gone before, clear and courageous; and so through the ages they march, a mighty procession, proud, undaunted, unconquerable.
 To join in this glorious company, to swell the immortal paeon of those whom fate could not subdue – this may not be happiness; but what is happiness to those whose souls are filled with that celestial music?
 To them is given what is better than happiness: to know the fellowship of the great, to live in the inspiration of lofty thoughts, and to be illumined in every perplexity by the fire of nobility and truth.”

-A. The site’s founder and editor-in-chief is Henry Frost, a journalist and speaker based in Oakland, California.
-Henry has written many dozens of history articles for major U.S. magazines, including Biography during its short-but-happy life as a mass-circulation monthly (1997-2003).
-Henry was born and raised in St. Paul, Minnesota, and was educated in public schools there and at Brown University.
+A. The site’s founder and editor-in-chief is Harold Frost, a journalist and speaker based in California.
+Harold has written dozens of history articles for major U.S. magazines, including Biography during its short-but-happy life as a mass-circulation monthly (1997-2003).
+He was born and raised in St. Paul, Minnesota, and was educated in public schools there and at Brown University.
 He worked for many years as a contributing writer for West, the former Sunday magazine of the San Jose Mercury News.
 He is a member of the Organization of American Historians and the National Book Critics Circle.

 Q. How can I contact you with comments?

-A. Write to us here with comments, suggestions, gripes, error corrections, broken links, etc. We read and respond to every letter.
+A. Write to us here with comments, suggestions, broken links, etc. (Or use the yellow button at the bottom of every page.)

 Q. Who are the site’s writers?

-A. Henry is the main writer.
+A. Harold is the main writer.
 Also contributing articles are Charles Matthews, an author, critic, blogger, and former editor for the San Jose Mercury News; J. Brent Norlem, a journalist, historian, and teacher based in Minnesota; Steven G. Kellman, a professor of comparative literature at the University of Texas – San Antonio; and Peter Richardson, a lecturer at San Francisco State University.
-In addition, we include selections from the likes of Henry Wadsworth Longfellow, Edward Gibbon, Barbara W. Tuchman, and Will and Ariel Durant.
-See here for listings of each writer’s pieces.
+In addition, as noted, we include selections from Edward Gibbon, Barbara W. Tuchman, etc. See here for listings of each writer’s pieces.

 Q. Any other details you would like to mention?